 Describe the weekly hours required for full-time employment (32?
 35?
 40?).
 Do full-time employees have benefits (such as health insurance) that part-timers do not?
 Do part-timers receive paid vacation?

-- Office Dress Code
+Office/Facility Dress Code

 Describe your company's program of on-the-job training and orientation.
 Is orientation time paid?

-- Parking for employees
+Parking for Employees

 Describe your parking lot and any restrictions on its use.
 Do employees need a parking card to enter the lots?
 How are the lots monitored?